lchski/lucascherkewski.com/_newsletters/2017-09-09-1-earthworming.md

 Some of Theriault’s major themes: we must respect workers (of all kinds); work is social in nature (this is one of the non-economic costs associated with the cuts automation inevitably brings, the loss of work as a social environment); and the need to “give everyone hope for the future.”

-That last theme is worth elaborating a bit further.
+That last theme is worth elaborating.
 In the section the quotation is from, Theriault discusses providing paths toward meaningful advancement, even if that’s outside of management.
 The technology industry certainly grapples with this problem.
 How can you advance as a developer or a designer if you don’t want to become a manager?
 Theriault points out that, quite simply, “Everyone cannot be a boss; there are not that many openings.”
 Finding ways to reward people for their service beyond a move up the [org chart](https://en.wikipedia.org/wiki/Organizational_chart) is essential to caring for the people who work for you.

 The other way I think this theme develops is exemplified with this quotation: